Lemon Creek, Juneau

 The area is mixed use, and contains heavy concentrations of housing and industrial areas.
 An industrial park in the area includes Juneau's Costco and The Home Depot stores, as well as the Alaskan Brewing Company.
 Also in the neighborhood are the headquarters of both the Juneau Police Department and Alaska Electric Light & Power.
-The area is the location of the cities primary landfill, and city operated hazardous waste collection facility as well.
+The area is the location of the city's primary landfill, and city operated hazardous waste collection facility as well.

 The Lemon name is said to come from traveling miner John Lemon, who reportedly had a placer mine on the creek in 1879.